Principles of opportunity management

 - harnessing of market potential in fast-growing regions by putting suitable production and sales structures in place;

-- continued expansion of business in North America.
+- continued focus on expanding the business in North America.

 Business-performance opportunities primarily arise from ongoing activities to modernise and streamline the KION Group’s production facilities and from the worldwide integration of the production network.
 By investing in new locations, products can be assembled nearer to the markets in which they are to be sold, economies of scale can be achieved across the Group and synergies can be leveraged.
 Further development of the Group’s back-office services will also help to achieve these objectives.